kookies0901/sumo-simulation/sumo_help.md

   --time-to-teleport.remove            Whether vehicles shall be removed after
                                         waiting too long instead of being
                                         teleported
+  --time-to-teleport.remove-constraint  Whether rail-signal-constraint based
-  --time-to-teleport.ride TIME         The waiting time after which persons /
-                                        containers waiting for a pickup are
+                                        deadlocks shall be cleared by removing a constraint --time-to-teleport.ride TIME         The waiting time after which persons / containers waiting for a pickup are
                                         teleported.
 Negative values disable
                                         teleporting
   --time-to-teleport.bidi TIME         The waiting time after which vehicles on
+                                        bidirectional edges are teleported --time-to-teleport.railsignal-deadlock TIME  The waiting time after which vehicles in a rail-signal based deadlock
+                                        are teleported
-                                        bidirectional edges are teleported --waiting-time-memory TIME           Length of time interval, over which accumulated waiting time is taken into
+  --waiting-time-memory TIME           Length of time interval, over which
+                                        accumulated waiting time is taken into
                                         account (default is 100s.)